jpmintz01/oTree/README.md

 - Apps Versions:<br>
 -- PW 0.2.8<br>
 -- RPS 0.2.8<br>
--- settings.py 0.2.8.1<br>
+-- settings.py 0.2.9<br>
 -- questionnaires 0.2.8
 - Readme Version 0.2.9
 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
+- if time, add P-W animation (handshake or jet-explosion)
 - check fixed advice and adversary choices to see win/lose percentage -> should be near 50%?
-- automate counterbalancing by participant id's
 - fix post-game questions<br>
 -- remove chicken <br>
 -- change questions to "Why did you choose the strategy you did?"